protaskin/LowCDC-Win10x64/README.md

 ## Using createcat.bat

-createcat.bat is a batch file that generates a test-signed catalog file for the driver package (performs the steps 4 through 8, inclusive, from the list above).
+createcat.bat is a batch file that generates a test-signed catalog file for a driver package, i.e. performs the steps 4 through 8, inclusive, from the list above.

 The batch file does not need any configuration and is ready for use.
 However you can change the name of a certificate (the `CertName` variable) or use an installed certificate (change the `CertName` variable, set `CreateCert=0`).